Transpose commonly used items from the dreariness of the quotidian into art.

 Thus a coffee pot enters the Victoria and Albert Museum of London.
 And a corkscrew goes on show at MOMA (the Museum of Modern Art) in New York.

-For Pino Spagnolo, architect and founder of Sigma Design in 1975 and later, in 1988, Pino Spagnolo Design (featured in Auto & Design Vol. 50), conducting his creations to such prestigious destinations does not signify the end of the journey, but the logical outcome of a way of 1802199802_Pino_Spagnolo_Designworking.
+For Pino Spagnolo, architect and founder of Sigma Design in 1975 and later, in 1988, Pino Spagnolo Design (featured in Auto & Design Vol. 50), conducting his creations to such prestigious destinations does not signify the end of the journey, but the logical outcome of a way of working.
 Of a world vision in which the prolific imagination of his homeland (Lecce, in the south of Italy) is mixed with the judicious reserve of what has become his adopted home town (Turin).

 A specialist in household goods and domestic electric appliances, Pino Spagnolo Design works for the leading companies in these fields: Biesse (for whom he designed the corkscrew exhibited at MOMA), Simac, Philips, Krups, Siemens, Polti Vaporella, Bialetti Faema, McCulloch, Ariete, Meliconi, Saeco, GI.VI. and Pedrini.